just-zoomit/microfrontend-msdk-demo/README.md

   * (2) Container can specify exactly what version of a child it wants to use (requires a redeploy change)

 # Notes
-* If change made to Webpack, must restart server for it to take affect
+* If change made to Webpack configuration files, must restart server for it to take affect